top of page

 ABOUT

 Edson G. Cabalfin, Ph.D., is an educator, architect, designer, curator, and historian.
-He is the inaugural Associate Dean for Equity, Diversity, and Inclusion in the School of Architecture at Tulane University, where he is also concurrently serving as Director of the Social Innovation and Social Entrepreneurship Program and Associate Professor (Tenured).
+He is the inaugural Associate Dean for Faculty Affairs in the School of Architecture at Tulane University, where he is also concurrently serving as Director of the Social Innovation and Social Entrepreneurship Program and Associate Professor (Tenured).
+He previously served as the inaugural Associate Dean for Equity, Diversity, and Inclusion at Tulane School of Architecture.
 He was the Curator of the Philippine Pavilion at the 16th Venice Architecture Biennale 2018.

 He received his Ph.D. in History of Architecture and Urban Development from Cornell University (Ithaca, NY) in 2012.
 Under a Fulbright Fellowship, he obtained his Master of Science in Architecture degree from the University of Cincinnati (Cincinnati, OH) in 2003.
 Prior to coming to the U.S., he received his professional Bachelor of Science in Architecture and Master of Architecture degrees from the University of the Philippines in 1996 and 2001, respectively.
 He has previously taught in various capacities at the University of Cincinnati, Cornell University, University of the Philippines, among others.